dat320-2019/course-info/lab-submission.md

 10. Autograder will now build and run a test suite on the code you submitted.
     You can check the output by going to the [Autograder web interface](http://ag.itest.run/).
-The results (build log) should be available under "Individual - lab1".
+The results (build log) should be available under "Labs -> lab1".
     Note that the results shows output for all the tests in current lab assignment.
     You will want to focus on the output for the specific test results related to the task you're working on.

 11. If some of the autograder tests fail, you may make changes to your code/answers as many times as you like up until the deadline.
 Changes after the deadline